 “Futures” is a British Athletics support programme for athletes and their coaches which underpins the World Class Performance Programme (WCPP).
-The 2013-14 programme runs from 1 December 2013 to 30 November 2014 and will continue British Athletics’ drive towards more targeted support for athletes and their coaches.
+The 2016-17 programme runs from 1 December 2016 to 30 November 2017 and will continue British Athletics’ drive towards more targeted support for highly promising athletes and their coaches.

-The Futures programme targets athletes with the potential to be selected to the WCPP within two years – typically those with dates of birth 1994 – 1997 but with flexibility to support older athletes deemed an exceptional case for support.
+The Futures programme underpins the WCPP and aims to support the next generation of athletes with the potential to develop onto and then through the WCPP to win medals at future Olympic and Paralympic Games.
 Athletes and their coaches’ individual development plans will be supported based on their agreed annual plan, allowing for flexibility and individual discretion around distribution of resources.

 Places on Futures are limited and therefore the programme works in line with SportsAid to nominate further athletes for priority, national and ‘extra’ support to assist with their development plans (see below).

 - By application, financial assistance towards individual development plans and supporting the athlete(s) in training and competition;

 - Mentoring and support as appropriate - linked into the British Athletics National Performance Institute (NPI) coaches and the National Coach Development Programme (in England) as applicable; and

 - Nike Futures kit drop (tbc).

 - Financial assistance towards training and competition costs;

 - Team GB ‘Gold Club’ – formerly Olympic Passport Scheme;

 - Access to EIS doctors, physiotherapy and other support services, by agreement through British Athletics, partner organisations or approved providers (via athlete’s budget);